pluralsight/guides/in-review/front-end-javascript/filter-components-in-angularjs/article.md

 `'mediumTime'` | equivalent to 'h:mm:ss a' for en_US locale (e.g. 12:05:08 PM)
 `'shortTime'` | equivalent to 'h:mm a' for en_US locale (e.g. 12:05 PM)

--  Implemetation of `Date` filter is same as the above filters `number` and `filter`.
--  Let's implement simple example
+Implementation of the `Date` filter is same as the implementation of `number` and `filter`.
+Let's implement a simple example:

     ```html
     <span>{{1288323623006 | date:'medium'}}</span><br>